bluetoothStrawberry/blackfield/README.md

 > how does that work under the hood?

 Also we've learned something new from the experience and this [article](https://www.semperis.com/blog/how-to-defend-against-pass-the-hash-attack/).
 Here they are teaching how to defend but it also teaches us how to avoid detection!

 Security analysts may dump memory for process often.
 So It's all about behavior!
 At least now we know  that there's no need for uploading tools .
 We can dump process and or hives and extract those hashes on our system without touching disk.

 https://www.semperis.com/blog/how-to-defend-against-pass-the-hash-attack/
 ![](images/fair.png)

-If someone sees an `IT Guy` running `procdump`would that be alarming ?
+If someone catches an `IT Guy` running `procdump`would that be alarming ?

 ---